 8. Commission constituted

-(1) The Commission by the name The Western Australian Industrial Commission established under the repealed Act is hereby continued in existence subject to this Act under the name The Western Australian Industrial Relations Commission.
+(1) The Commission by the name The Western Australian Industrial Commission established under the repealed Act is continued in existence subject to this Act under the name The Western Australian Industrial Relations Commission.

 (2) The Commission is to consist of —